-In this study, three levels of parameter complexity are considered: lumped, semi-distributed, and fully distributed formulations (Figure 2).
+In this study, three levels of parameter complexity are considered: lumped, semi-distributed, and fully distributed formulations (Figure 4).
 The different levels of parameter complexity are defined according to the spatial distribution of unique hydrologic model parameters.
 In the lumped formulation a single parameter set is applied to the entire basin.
 In the semi-distributed formulation, a unique parameter set is assigned to each sub-basin, defined based on the location of available streamflow gaging sites.
 The fully distributed parameter structure follows the spatial discretization of climate input grids, allowing a unique parameter set for each grid cell.
 No matter the parameterization scheme, the model structure follows the climate input grids, i.e. the hydrological water cycle within each grid cell is modelled separately.
+We note that a lumped model structure (i.e., no gridded or sub-unit structure) has often been considered as a baseline model formulation in the assessment of distributed modelling frameworks (e.g., see Smith et al., 2013).
+However, the focus of our study is on ungaged interior site streamflow estimation, making this formation somewhat inappropriate.
+Further, preliminary tests comparing streamflow simulations at the basin outlet (Dakah) between a gridded and basin-averaged structure, both with a lumped parameter formulation, support the use of the distributed grid structure (Figure S3).

-The parameter complexity will vary depending on the calibration experiment being conducted, but for each experiment regardless of the parameterization, the optimization is implemented 50 times using the GA algorithm to explore parameter uncertainty.
+The parameter complexity will vary depending on the calibration experiment being conducted, but for each experiment regardless of the parameterization, the optimization is implemented 50 times using the GA algorithm to explore calibration uncertainty.
 The considerably high computational cost required to perform a large number of calibrations is managed using the parallel computing power provided by the Massachusetts Green High Performance Computing Center (MGHPCC), from which several thousands of processors are available.

 In the first modeling experiment, we explore two calibration strategies for using multisite streamflow data, a stepwise and pooled approach.
 In the stepwise calibration, parameters are calibrated for upstream gaged sub-catchments and subsequently fixed during calibration of downstream points, while for the pooled approach, parameters are calibrated for multiple sub-catchments simultaneously.
 Both approaches are assessed for the semi-distributed formulation.
 The better of the two methods is identified for use in the second experiment, where the effects of increased parameter complexity are tested in terms of streamflow prediction accuracy and uncertainty.
-In the third experiment, we consider the situation where there is only gaged location at the basin outlet for calibration.
+In the third experiment, we consider the situation where there is only data at the basin outlet for calibration.
 Here, the model is calibrated against the outlet gage under all levels of parameter complexity and is compared against the best combination of calibration strategy (step-wise or pooled) and parameter complexity (lumped, semi-distributed, or fully distributed) identified in the previous experiments.
 Finally, a subset of the calibration approaches deemed worthy of further investigation are compared in terms of their projections of future streamflow under climate change to highlight how model calibration differences can alter the results of a climate change assessment for water resources applications.
 These experiments are described in further detail below.

 Multisite Calibration: Stepwise and Pooled Approaches